ECB (External Commercial Borrowing) Everything you need to know

 Lower cost of funding adds to the overall profitability of the company and also contributes to the economic growth of the country.

-Availability of hedge instruments like futures and swaps to manage FX risk arising because of borrowing in foreign currency adds to benefits of raising funds through ECB
+The availability of hedge instruments like futures and swaps to manage FX risk arising because of borrowing in foreign currency adds to the benefits of raising funds through the ECB.

 Cons of ECB (External Commercial Borrowing)